keremk/movie-search/README.md

 `revenue`: Matches revenues greater than what is specified here.

+You can provide a limit and offset as parameters as well.
+Max limit is 100.

 And the response is: (where the data is an array of movie ids)

 ``` javascript